 Let’s specifically look at graphics cards for now.
 I’m sure we all know what a GPU is and why they’re important to a PC, especially a gaming PC.
 But, why is it that the past couple of releases have been so… Well, disappointing?

 Personally, I think it boils down to the fact that we were spoiled a few years ago.
 Not in the sense that we got more than we deserved, but spoiled because we saw something we hadn’t seen in quite some time – a major advancement.
+But then again, these older graphics cards are quite affordable and can be found for under $300 and there are great low-profile cards as well.

 When AMD advanced from the R5/R7/R9-series to the RX series, and Nvidia moved from GTX 900 to GTX 1000 in 2016, A LOT of things changed.
 For the first time in a long time, we saw performance increases that were through the roof, over 50% across the board.
 Mid-range cards were performing at the same level as “last gen’s” high-end.
 It was quite a time to be a PC gamer.